 University Information Technology offers assistance through online and phone services for students to address their UH account and technology.
 Their Quick-Start Guide for students offers an overview of critical technology information and is a great resource to access!

 Where can I go to buy software and address my personal IT needs?

 University Information Technology offers a variety of software at no charge to students.
-To access these programs, click here.
 You will need to provide your CougarNet username and password to download the software.
-The Cougar Byte, located in the University Center, also offers a variety of software and hardware with special UH discounts for all of our students.
+The Cougar Byte, located in the Student Center, also offers a variety of software and hardware with special UH discounts for all of our students.

 Where can I access a computer on campus?

 There are multiple computer labs available for students throughout campus.